SpiceOwlf/3394ParallelComputing_ListRanking/README.md

 MORE TO DO:
--make a test function to check the result;
+-make a test function to check the result;\n
 -test kernel time seperately;
 -USE "atomic write" to ensure the sychronization between blocks;